himayattiwana/UCS654-Predictive-Analytics-using-Statistics/Assignment 6/README.md

 ## Conclusion

-This project demonstrates the effectiveness of simulation-driven data generation for machine learning applications.
-By modelling a physical system and generating controlled data, it becomes possible to evaluate algorithms in a structured environment.

-The results confirm that ensemble-based machine learning models are highly effective in learning nonlinear relationships derived from physics-based simulations.

-The integration of modelling, simulation, and machine learning forms a powerful workflow applicable to engineering systems, robotics, physics simulations, and predictive analytics.
+This project validates the effectiveness of combining modelling, simulation, and machine learning into a single pipeline.
+Synthetic datasets generated from physics equations provide a controlled environment for evaluating algorithmic performance.

+Ensemble models demonstrate strong capability in learning nonlinear relationships, making them well-suited for simulation-driven datasets.

 ---